drand/website/docs/blog/2023-06-01-drand-explainer.md

 ---

-drand is a threshold network that generates publicly verifiable random numbers.
+drand is software for running a threshold network that generates publicly verifiable random numbers.

 Boy, that's a mouthful.